Beyond Burger Stock Is Soaring, But For Some Vegetarians, It's More Sizzle Than Steak

 “My first time having the burger was at TGIFriday’s.
 Amazing,” adds Curl Ardee, a professional chef and food blogger.
 “Decided to try and prepare it home after going to Whole Foods and was able to cook it perfectly.
 Such a great alternative and way less mess than preparing a normal burger.
 Loved it and will definitely use it again.”

-Despite the animal testing controversy, some people say they prefer the taste of Impossible Burgers to those made by Beyond Meats, which some have criticized for their “grainy” texture and “weird” flavor.
+Despite the animal testing controversy, some people say they prefer the taste of Impossible Burgers to those made by Beyond Meats, which some have criticised for their “grainy” texture and “weird” flavour.

 Advertisement